Graphite: Batteries

 The use of graphite in batteries has increased since the 1970s.
 Natural and synthetic graphite are used as an anode material to construct electrodes in major battery technologies.

+Graphite is the "predominant anode material used today in lithium-ion batteries".
+Electric-vehicle (EV) batteries contain four basic components: anode, cathode, electrolyte, and separator.
+While there is much focus on the cathode materials—lithium, nickel, cobalt, manganese, etc., the anode material used in virtually all EV batteries is graphite.

 The demand for batteries, primarily nickel–metal hydride and lithium-ion batteries, caused a growth in demand for graphite in the late 1980s and early 1990s – a growth driven by portable electronics, such as portable CD players and power tools.
 Laptops, mobile phones, tablets, and smartphone products have increased the demand for batteries.
 Electric-vehicle batteries are anticipated to increase graphite demand.
 As an example, a lithium-ion battery in a fully electric Nissan Leaf contains nearly 40 kg of graphite.

-Radioactive graphite from old nuclear reactors is being researched as fuel.
-Nuclear diamond battery has the potential for long duration energy supply for electronics and the internet of things.
+Radioactive graphite removed from nuclear reactors has been investigated as a source of electricity for low-power applications.
+This waste is rich in carbon-14, which emits electrons through beta decay, so it could potentially be used as the basis for a betavoltaic device.
+This concept is known as the diamond battery.

 Steelmaking

 Natural graphite in steelmaking mostly goes into raising the carbon content in molten steel; it can also serve to lubricate the dies used to extrude hot steel.
 Carbon additives face competitive pricing from alternatives such as synthetic graphite powder, petroleum coke, and other forms of carbon.
 A carbon raiser is added to increase the carbon content of the steel to a specified level.
 An estimate based on USGS's graphite consumption statistics indicates that steelmakers in the US used 10,500 tonnes in this fashion in 2005.